 Why should I access d-flight?

-Registration is necessary and free for users interested in knowing the rules of flight in Italian airspace.
+Accreditation is necessary and free for users interested in learning about the rules of flight in Italian airspace.

 When creating the account, I can't have enabled the "Create" button.
 How can I proceed?